The 3 common questions on SIBO treatment and answers that may surprise you:

 - Bacteria can also ferment 20% of dietary protein which escapes digestion thus ensuring its availability for bacteria.

 - Consuming animal-based foods also feeds your gut bacteria with “animal fiber”.
-This is comprised of fermentable elements such as undigested skin, bone, cartilage, collagens and glycans.
+This is comprised of fermentable elements such as undigested skin, bone, cartilage, collagen and other glycans.
 Though potentially unsafe in modern times, our ancient ancestors included even more animal fiber by consuming raw meat.
 For more info, refer to “Duck Dodger’s” comments at the end of my resistant starch article.

 In support of the idea that we, and presumably our microbiota can stay healthy with few carbs I found the study of two men who ate nothing but meat for one year with no ill effects to be an interesting read.